Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Fundamentally data science is just a rebranding of this idea.
 Sure, we use fancy new tools and bandy about buzzwords like *machine learning* and *big data*, but let's not fool ourselves.
 Advances in math and science are the driving force behind the innovations you see around you everyday.
 Siri?
 Credit math and science.
 That new, razor-thin, super duper high-definition tv?
 Math and science.
 That super computer that fits neatly in your pocket that you call a cell phone?
 Math and science.
 Convolutional neural networks?
 Yup, math and science.

 ## Now What?
-Here's the thing: regardless of your current skill set, you can learn, share, and contribute.
+Here's the thing: regardless of your current skill set, you can learn, share, and contribute to data science.
 It doesn't matter if you're new to programming or wrote your own language.
 It doesn't matter if you haven't taken a stats class in a decade or you teach it.
 It doesn't matter if you're a high school dropout or a PhD.
 It doesn't matter your gender or your race or anything else for that matter.
 All that matters is that you take that next step.
 Take that free Python or stats course on [Coursera](https://www.coursera.org/) or [edX](https://www.edx.org/).
 Read a blog.
 Go to a Meetup.
 Get involved.

 I'll leave you with this famous quote from Mark Twain:
 >“The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one.”